esoco/sdack-doc/modificationsyncservice.md

 * `/api/sync/release_lock`: release a lock held by the current client
 * `/api/sync/current_locks`: list the locks currently held by the service \(mirrored as `/api/status/current_locks`\)

 In addition, the API is mirrored under the base URL `/webapi` which provides a simple HTML view of the service API.
 This provides a way to quickly check the service status from a web browser.
 Service modifications are not possible through the web service.
-For that purpose the [ModificationSyncServiceTool](#modificationsyncservicetool) \(or the regular API\) should be used.
+For that purpose the [ModificationSyncServiceTool](#modificationsyncservicetool) \(or the regular JSON API\) should be used.

 ### ModificationSyncEndpoint